A downloadable woodland trail

 You will come to a sign saying Pookchurch Wood on the left.
+This is also known as bluebell wood and in spring this traditionally coppiced hazel woodland creates the perfect conditions for swathes of bluebells.
 Follow the path on the left and after another fork at waymark post 4 keep left, you will come to a short section of board walk.
 Exiting at waymark post 5, weave slightly downhill following the orange directional arrows (indicating the Millennium Walk).

 As you descend the slope you can see large sandstone outcrops, a subtle mellow yellow, rising up from the ground on either side of you.

 Follow the track down the slope and steps, you will see a magnificent Giant Redwood ahead on your right by a short section of boardwalk.
 Ahead the track then joins the Ouse Valley Way footpath at the bottom of the slope where you then turn right.
 (Those who began this walk on the public footpath can join the trail here).